 To successfully implement IPS, there is a deliberate shift away from traditional brokered services toward a dynamic collaboration partnership comprised of a DHS approved mental health services provider, with a CARF-accredited, community rehabilitation employment service, and MN DEED/Vocational Rehabilitative Services.
 Adults receiving mental health treatment services through the approved provider are able to rapidly access employment services more efficiently and effectively through the Collaborative Partnership.

 What services are available?

-IPS SE assists people with serious mental illness to find, keep, and advance in jobs of their choosing, earning competitive wages for their work, where application to the job is open to any applicant in the community.
+IPS SE assists people with serious mental illness to find, keep, and advance in competitive employment of their choosing, earning market rate wages for their work.
 The person is actively engaged in mental health and employment services concurrently.

 Who is eligible for this service?

-An adult 18 years of age and over, who is actively engaged in mental health services from an DHS recognized mental health services provider and working as part of State approved IPS collaborative partnership.
+An adult 18 years of age and over, who wants to work and is actively engaged in mental health services from a DHS recognized mental health services provider and working as part of State approved IPS collaborative partnership.

 Become a provider – Applications/Certifications/Licensure

-A currently licensed, certified, or recognized DHS community-based, mental health services provider, who has completed IPS Training by The MN IPS State Policy Lead Team and where there is an approved collaborative IPS business agreement with a recognized, CARF-accredited, community rehabilitation employment service, and MN DEED/ Vocational Rehabilitative Services.
+Providers are currently licensed, certified, or recognized DHS community-based, mental health services provider, who have completed IPS Training by The MN IPS State Policy Lead Team and where there is an approved collaborative IPS business agreement with a recognized, CARF-accredited, community rehabilitation employment service, and MN DEED/Vocational Rehabilitative Services.

 IPS-SE Provider List

 MH services reimbursed by Medicaid, (MA), Minnesota Care, MN DHS, & other governmental sources.
 Employment services are reimbursed through VRS and IPS State grant programs, as well as through other governmental sources

 Approved IPS Projects report outcomes data into MN DEED/VRS maintained IPS database

 IPS/SE Policy Lead, DHS 651-431-2225